Quick Answer

 Grenadian citizens are encouraged to keep their contact details and documentation up to date with local authorities to ensure seamless passport renewal and consular support when needed.

-Grenadian citizenship offers extensive travel freedom, granting visa-free or visa-on-arrival access to approximately 148 countries and territories worldwide.
+Grenadian citizenship offers extensive travel freedom, granting visa-free or visa-on-arrival access to 147 countries (Henley Passport Index 2026) and territories worldwide.

 The passport consistently ranks among the top 30 globally on major indices.